toddfoster/sharedprayers/README.md

     - For each season
     - For Major Feasts during each season
 - Full years for each prayer?

+### 2025 July
+- x Remove symlinks as holders of information (no longer supported by hugo; big project!)

 ### 2022 February
 - x summaries of each week's lesson references for easy cut/paste